3-Alarm Chili

 • Rinse and tear your lettuce in large, ragged chunks.

-• Add mayo liberally to top and bottom bun.
+• Add mayo liberally to top and bottom slices of bread.
 If it oozes out a little with each bite, that’s about right.

-• Layer bottom bun with lettuce, bacon, tomato, then top bun.
+• Layer the bottom slice with lettuce, bacon, tomato, then top with the final slice of bread.

 What stuff should I not add to my BLT?